Monday, February 5, 2018

 CATCHING THE STARS

-Fran thought about the multitude of days she had taken the same elevator to the 10th floor.
-She again walks down the hall to the blue door to put the key into the lock, but for the last time.
-Today is the final day for her Play it Again sheet music store in New York City, maybe the last one in the country.
-It has been a cherished space for here and for conductors, composers, musicians, opera singers and others for almost 40 years.
-They came, not only to buy music, but also to visit Fran, to exchange ideas and experiences, and to share the inspiration of music which, for Fran, was the foundation of the world.
+Fran thinks about the multitude of days she has taken the elevator to the 10th floor, walked down the hall to the blue door, put the key into the lock.
+Now, for the last time, she will open that door to her Play it Again music shop, maybe the last one in the country.
+It is a cherished space for her, and for the conductors, composers, musicians, opera singers and others for almost 40 years.

-Some thought Fran’s stewardship of the thousands of sheets of classical music, many rare, made her comparable to a maestro herself, orchestrating the vast collection: organizing, moving, expertly arranging, according to composer, composition, or by other more subtle aspects only she knew about and could convey to those who frequented her shop.
-Uncanny were her insights and intuitions.
+Taking a deep breath, she enters the familiar space with nothing to do now, except ponder the years spent here, and the memory of how guests thought Fran’s stewardship of the thousands of sheets of classical music, many rare, made her comparable to a maestro herself, orchestrating the vast collection: organizing, moving, expertly arranging, according to composer, edition, composition, or other more subtle aspects only she knows about.

-Last week, when interviewed by a nice young man from the New York Times about the impending closure, she told him that her shop was, “a place where there was one of everything.
-I just love that moment when you put something on the counter and the person goes: ‘Ah!
-I can’t believe you have this.'”
-But, she always did, even if the "guests" did not know exactly what they wanted or needed.
-Her hands deftly lifted each sheet tenderly to lay before them, pointing out the uniqueness of a score and all the subtleties of a particular version—like a mother knows so well the virtues and foibles of each of her children.
+Last week, when interviewed by a nice young man from the New York Times about the shop's closure, she had told him that hers was, “a place where there was one of everything.
+I just love that moment when you put something on the counter and the person says, ‘Ah!
+I can’t believe you have this.' " But, she always did, even if guests didn't know exactly what they were looking for.
+Her hands would deftly lift each sheet to lay before them, pointing out the uniqueness of a score, the subtleties of a particular version—like a mother who knows so well the virtues and foibles of each of her children.

-Over the years, new visitors were not only amazed to learn of the scope and depth of the colossal collection, but were also curious about the inexplicable basket of eggs and bunches of rosemary, sage and basil on the front desk.
-Frequent visitors knew that, while Fran lived in the city, she also had a little farm in western Massachusetts where she raised chickens and tended vegetable gardens.
-Her guests often carried out freshly-gathered eggs or herbs wrapped in newspaper, along with their sheet music and receipts—always handwritten in pencil by Fran herself, all part of what she called her “little stage,” happy that every day she got to “do her act.”
+Over the years, new guests were not only amazed to learn of the scope and depth of her colossal collection, but also were curious about the basket of eggs and bunches of rosemary, sage and basil on the front desk.
+Frequent visitors knew that Fran had a little farm in western Massachusetts where she raised chickens and tended gardens.
+So, often guests left the shop with eggs and herbs along with their sheet music and receipts—always handwritten in pencil by Fran herself--all part of what she called, her “little stage,” happy that every day she got to “do her act.”

-“I will never forget any of it, or you,” she promised.
+“I will never forget any of it, or you,” she had promised.

-Fran never returned to the Hebrides, but on this day in her beloved shop, as on many days since, her thoughts return to "catching the stars," that night--a memory of magic--wading into the sea, cupping the stars in her hands, even as they slipped through her fingers back into the dark water.
+Fran has never returned to the Hebrides, but on this day in her beloved shop, and as on many days since, she recalls that night-- "catching the stars," a memory of magic: wading into the sea, cupping the stars in her hands, even as they slipped through her fingers back into the dark water.

 No comments: